Dare to Look Beyond Feminism

 BIRTH OF INTERNET FEMINISM

 Arrival of social media manifested the most recent wave of feminism – the era of internet feminists and feminazis.
-Unfortunately our schools never gave much importance to gender studies and even I was guilty of being an internet feminist till I had access to books, journals and research papers at National Resource Center, NIFT New Delhi.
-A major chunk of internet feminists get their knowledge from click bait headlines, retweets and memes.
-Internet feminists who share BuzzFeed article with headlines, “Best Part of GOT This Week Was Jon Snow’s butt” but complain about misogyny and objectification on reference to Khaleesi’s physical traits are also known as feminazis.
+Unfortunately our schools never gave much importance to gender studies and a major chunk of today’s feminists get their knowledge from click bait headlines, retweets and memes.
+Internet feminists who share BuzzFeed article with headlines, “Best Part of GOT This Week Was Jon Snow’s butt” but complain about objectification of Khaleesi are more likely to fit in the feminazi tag.
 FemiNAZI – term coined in 1990s, borrow the ideology of radical feminism from 1960s and found everywhere in 2010s.

 Not all feminists (in 2016) are manufactured by internet and not all internet feminists are feminazis.
 Yet the cause of empowering women unites these many faces of feminism.
 Most feminists defend feminism like a religious man defends his holy book.
 The gospel cannot be wrong?
 Not really.
 Feminism isn’t as clean and crisp like feminists want you to believe.
 Feminism has its own dirty past and has been racist, misandric & misogynistic.

 WHAT IS FEMINISM?

 A dictionary is most powerful weapon in an internet feminist’s arsenal to defend feminism.
 Typical rant reads, “Meridian-Webster Dictionary refers to the theory of the political, economic, and social equality of the sexes as feminism.
 Hence you’re ignorant about feminism when you say feminism hates men or feminism is sexist.”